top of page

 The History of our History & Contact page

-This site was created to help digitize our city's history for myself.
-There are going to be some factual discrepancies and I will try to gather all facts that I can find.
-A huge thank you to the Oakland History Room, newspapers.com, google books, ancestry.com, the Exedra, Piedmont Post, and archive.org who made this site possible.
-As a multigenerational Piedmont resident who loves and collects Piedmont history, I wish I could have collaborated with the Piedmont Historical Society and the multiple emails I have written were answered.
-It would have also been nice to see some of their research widely available online.
+This site was created to help digitize our city's history.
+There may be some factual discrepancies, and I will try to gather all the facts I can find.
+I want to express my gratitude to the Oakland History Room, newspapers.com, Google Books, Ancestry.com, the Exedra, Piedmont Post, and Archive.org for making this site possible.
+As a multigenerational Piedmont resident who loves and collects Piedmont history, I wish I could have collaborated with the Piedmont Historical Society.
+Unfortunately, I did not receive any responses to the multiple emails I sent them.
+It would have been nice to see some of their research widely available online as well.

 Piedmont Historical Society's